iamconorwilson/email-pipeline/docs/config.md

 # Configuration

-You can create an _optional_ `build.config.js` file in order to set custom options for your project.
+You can create an `build.config.js` file in order to set custom options for your project.
 Here is the most basic version of this file.
 Additional options can be added to further customise your project.

 ```js
 const options = () => {